dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-workflow/dotnet-workflow-howto.md

 1. Follow the directions from the console prompts.
 1. Use the workflow API and send a request to Dapr directly.

 This guide focuses on the workflow API option.

+{{% alert title="Note" color="primary" %}}
-Examples are included both below and in the `WorkflowConsoleApp`>`demo.http` file.
+  - You can find the commands below in the `WorkflowConsoleApp`/`demo.http` file.
+  - The body of the curl request is the purchase order information used as the input of the workflow.
+  - The "1234" in the commands represents the unique identifier for the workflow and can be replaced with any identifier of your choosing.
+{{% /alert %}}

 Run the following command to start a workflow.